Flakky/UE-IOS-App-Tracking-Transparency/README.md

 3. Somewhere before analytics initialization call **RequestIOSAppTracking** from C++ or Blueprints.

+4. In Project Settings > IOSAppTrackingTransparency setup a description, that will be shown to a user in request dialog window.

 ## Available functions

 **RequestIOSAppTracking()** - Promts user to give IDFA usage permission.
 Should output EIOSAppTrackingAuthStatus with the result.